-Our work practices reflects our concerns and interests around enabling and facilitating various conversations, collaborations and exchanges between different ways of thinking, doing and being, the polycultures of people and place, sharing and moving between local skills and specialist knowledge.Current projects aim to explore local collaborative pathways to a more equitable, democratic and low carbon Galway, by working creatively and collectively in codesigning sustainable living practices, including regenerative agriculture and food production, addressing socio-ecological change, climate action and environmental protection.
+Our work practices reflects our concerns in establishing creative platforms, to facilitate various conversations, collaborations and exchanges between different ways of thinking, doing and being, the polycultures of people and place, sharing and moving between local skills and specialist knowledge.Current projects aim to explore local collaborative pathways to a more equitable, democratic and low carbon Galway, by working creatively and collectively in codesigning sustainable and regenerative living spaces and practices, including sites for regenerative agri/culture and food production, adaptation and regenerative cultural design.

 ‘as Lived Space is portrayed as multi-sited and contradictory, oppressive and liberating, passionate and routine, knowable and unknowable.